 - Heat coconut butter a little until just soft and allow to cool.

-- Place your cultured cashew cheese, date syrup, vanilla paste and your coconut butter in a high speed blender until well combined.
+- Place your cultured cashew nuts/cream cheese, date syrup, vanilla paste and your coconut butter in a high speed blender until well combined.

 - Take the bases out of the freezer and pour the filling evenly onto the base.